earthlab/earthlab.github.io/_posts/courses/earth-analytics/01-document-your-science/setup-r-rstudio/2016-12-04-setup-01-r-rstudio.md

 * Go to <a href="http://cran.r-project.org" target="_blank">CRAN</a> and click
 on *Download R for (Mac) OS X*
-* Select the .pkg file for the version of OS X that you have and the file will download.
+* Select the `.pkg` file for the version of OS X that you have and the file will download
-* Double click on the file that was downloaded and R will install
+* Double click on the file that was downloaded and `R` will install
 * Go to the <a href="http://www.rstudio.com/ide/download/desktop" target="_blank">RStudio Download page</a>
 * Under *Installers* select <b>RStudio *current version ##* - Mac OS X 10.6+ (64-bit)</b> to download it.
 * Once it's downloaded, double click the file to install it.